Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-SYSADMIN.md

 19. Destroy every secondary machine you've created and use the above profile to recreate them, joining them to the clusters as needed.
 (Status: Pending)

-20. Bonus exercise: create three more VMs.
+20. Bonus exercise: Create three more VMs.
 A CentOS 5, 6, and 7 machine.
 On each of these machines, set them up to allow you to create custom RPMs and import them into the Spacewalk server instance.
 Ensure your Puppet configurations work for all three and produce like-for-like behaviors.
 (Status: Pending)

 --------------------------------------------------< TO BE CONTINUED...
 MORE TO COME >.....................................................................